By Linda McFarlin

-I’ve participated in all-day land clearings to remove bad energies, had my head pounded and my body beaten with stinging nettles to clear my body of negative energy, and watched Gary get an egg treatment to cure his illness.
+I’ve participated in all-day land clearings to remove bad energies, had my head pounded and my body beaten with stinging nettles to clear my body of negative energy and watched Gary get an egg treatment cure.
 Shaman have rubbed smelly liquids all over my hair, wrapped my head in stinky rags, diagnosed my urine and blown alcohol in my face.

-In my search of healthy living in Ecuador, I had an indigenous healing massage lying on reed mats on the ground with dogs and chickens milling around me while a little indigenous lady pulled and rubbed and prodded me.
+I've had an indigenous healing massage lying on reed mats on the ground with dogs and chickens milling around me while a little indigenous lady pulled and rubbed and prodded me.
 More painful than relaxing.
-This particular treatment is one I don’t care to repeat, since I had reminders of it for several days in the form of flea bites.
+And one I don’t care to repeat, since I had reminders of it for several days in the form of flea bites.

 Here's Gary getting his massage from the indigenous woman.

 But my most unusual indigenous treatment so far came after a blood vessel burst in my left eye.
 I was riding in a cab when I felt an ache in my eye.
 I thought perhaps I was feeling eye strain from all my hours at the computer and didn’t think any more about it.